Welcome Back to the Horror Classic

 Return of Las Plagas

-On the surface, the story of the Resident Evil 4 remake remains faithful to the classic narrative: Leon must stop a cult and rescue the President’s daughter.
-However, the real changes lie in how the remake updates the original’s storytelling style to fit modern sensibilities.
-The original game, released in the 2000s, reflected the era’s pop culture, with an emphasis on being edgy.
+On the surface, the story of the Separate Ways remake remains faithful to the classic narrative: Ada is working behind the scenes to complete her mission while also helping Leon.
+The real changes lie are how the remake updates the original’s storytelling style to fit modern sensibilities.
+The original reflected the pop culture of the 2000s, with an emphasis on being edgy.
 In contrast, the remake grounds the story more in reality (to the best of its ability).
-Leon is no longer portrayed as a hotshot hero with the cringy one liners but instead, as a survivor who is still dealing with the trauma of the Raccoon City incident.
-Meanwhile, Ashley’s character is more fleshed out and nuanced, with greater agency and depth beyond being a whinny “damsel in distress.”
-However, it’s not totally cheese free as it kept the more memorable moments.
+Everyone’s story is also better fleshed out and with greater agency plus depth beyond being background characters.

-The original Resident Evil 4 has been hailed as a staple of the PlayStation 2 era while praised for reinventing the horror survival genre.
-The remake follows that tradition while also bringing it back to its horror roots while being a more mature experience.
+The original Separate Ways was an essential part of the PlayStation 2 version of Resident Evil 4, itself hailed as a staple of the era while praised for reinventing the horror survival genre.
+The remake follows that tradition while also attempting to include some of the defining elements of the original.
+This is not a reskin of the main game but its own experience.

 Disclaimer: FortySeven Communications provided the game used for this review.